-Lip augmentation makes lips look fuller.
+Lip augmentation makes your lips look fuller.
 The procedure can be done in one of two ways: by adding materials to the lips through fat grafts or the use of hyaluronic acid injectable dermal fillers, or by advancing lip tissue.
 Advancing lip tissue involves moving tissue from your inner lips outward to create an appearance of fullness.
 This is a popular procedure and involves minimal recovery time.

 What to expect during lip augmentation